nishitakhadilkar/Daily-meal-nutrition-and-Chemical-composition-Analyzer/README.md

 The project was meticulously developed utilizing the Python programming language, incorporating all relevant modules and programming constructs taught within the Vityarthi platform curriculum.
 The entire coding process was executed within the IDLE (Integrated Development and Learning Environment) for Python, which streamlined the workflow for saving, executing, and testing the application files.
 Simple, efficient data structures, specifically Python Dictionaries, were employed to effectively store and organize all product information, thereby ensuring optimal data retrieval and logical organization.
 Since the application operates fundamentally on Python, the codebase benefits significantly from the language's inherent simplicity, resulting in a program that is both remarkably easy to use and straightforward to maintain and modify.

 # Steps to install and run the project
-*  Install python
-Install python on your system.
-Make sure you have install python3.x.
-This can be done and download from Python’s own website.
-Download it and complete the whole setup.
-* open idle python
-Open IDLE inorder to programme your code.
-* Use the tool.
-Follow the instructions and code according to the problem statement you have regarding your idea.
-Use proper commands, algorithm and statements inorder to write and run your code.

-# Instructions for testing

-* Install Python Environment: Install the Python 3.x interpreter by downloading the installer from the Python Software Foundation's official website.
+*Install Python Environment: Install the Python 3.x interpreter by downloading the installer from the Python Software Foundation's official website.
 Complete the setup, ensuring the crucial option to "Add Python to PATH" is selected.

-* Verify Installation: Open your system's command line interface (Terminal/Command Prompt) and execute python --version (or python3 --version) to confirm the successful installation of the 3.x version.
+*Verify Installation: Open your system's command line interface (Terminal/Command Prompt) and execute python --version (or python3 --version) to confirm the successful        installation of the 3.x version.

-* Launch IDLE Python: Open the IDLE (Integrated Development and Learning Environment) application, which is the primary tool for coding and executing the project.
+*Launch IDLE Python: Open the IDLE (Integrated Development and Learning Environment) application, which is the primary tool for coding and executing the project.

-* Code and Execute: Use IDLE to input the application logic, following the instructions and employing proper commands, algorithms, and statements for your nutritional tool.
+*Code and Execute: Use IDLE to input the application logic, following the instructions and employing proper commands, algorithms, and statements for your nutritional tool.
 Use Run > Run Module (F5) to execute the code.

-* Use the Tool: Once running, follow the on-screen instructions to input the food items and begin verifying the system's output of accurate nutritional values.
+Use the Tool: Once running, follow the on-screen instructions to input the food items and begin verifying the system's output of accurate nutritional values.

+# Instructions for testing
+* Initiate the program and input a variety of specific food items; execute the process to verify system functionality and confirm the output of correct and accurate            nutritional values.
+* Evaluate the application's stability and error handling by checking its reaction to unknown product names, ensuring the system does not crash or generate critical errors.
+* Test the operational flow of the application using multiple successive inputs to confirm the program runs seamlessly and smoothly without necessitating a restart.
+* Review the displayed chemical composition against trusted external sources to rigorously compare and validate that the data provided by the application is accurate and       verifiably true.